School Fees Trust Scheme

 The following questions and answers form part of the Terms and Conditions of this scheme.

 What is the legal structure of the School Fees Trust Scheme?

 It is established by trust deed as a trust for the benefit of its members (parents).
-Its Trustee is SFTS Trustees Ltd, a company regulated by the FSA whose director is a partner with Lawrence Graham Solicitors.
+Its Trustee is SFTS Trustees Ltd, a company regulated by the FCA whose director is a partner with Lawrence Graham Solicitors.
 The Trustee collects contribution and pays out benefits to schools.
 These liabilities are insured with Unum, a specialist insurer of such schemes.
 SFS Group Ltd is appointed by SFTS Trustees Ltd to manage the Scheme on its behalf.
 (The trust deed and other information are available upon request).

 What happens in the event of a claim?